zequihg50/esgf-virtual-aggregation/README.md

 3 - Create THREDDS NcMLs and catalogs via `SantanderMetGroup/publisher` and OpenDAP endpoints.

 4 - Provide multiple virtual views of the datasets:
-  - Raw - Show files with no aggregation, just a virtual mirror of ESGF files like `esgf-search type=File`.
   - ESGF dataset - Aggregate files in the same way that `esgf-search type=Dataset`.
   - Variable aggregation - Aggregate all variables into a single dataset.
-  - Variable levels aggregation - Aggregate all variables into a single dataset, one variable for multiple vertical levels.
   - Ensemble aggregation - Aggregate all variables and ensembles into a single dataset.
-  - Ensemble levels aggregation - Aggregate all variables and ensembles into a single dataset, one variable for multiple vertical levels.

 ## ESGF projects